 The proof of this theorem which is presented in \S \ref{s:thm:AGformal} is based on results from \cite{moellermueckschroehre:formal}.
 Note that Theorem \ref{thm:AGformal} is false for general $0/1$-arrangements, as, for instance, the generic rational $3$-arrangement given by $Q(\CA) = xyz(x+y+z)$ is clearly not formal.

-In our final section \S \ref{sec:idealAG} we investigate ideal subarrangements $\CA_\CI$ of the connected subgraph arrangements $\CA_G$ when $G$ is an almost path graph $A_{n,k}$.
+In our final section \S \ref{sec:idealAG} we investigate ideal subarrangements $\CA_\CI$ of the connected subgraph arrangements $\CA_G$ when $G$ is an almost-path graph $A_{n,k}$.
 For instance, generalizing \cite[Thm.~4.1]{cuntzkuehne:subgraphs}, in Proposition \ref{prop:idealAG} we show that each ideal subarrangement $\CA_\CI$ of $\CA_{A_{n,k}}$ is also MAT-free.
-We go on to determine certain subarrangement $\CA_\CI$ of $\CA_{A_{n,k}}$ which are inductively factored and $K(\pi,1)$, see Proposition \ref{prop:AGs2}.
+We go on to determine certain subarrangements $\CA_\CI$ of $\CA_{A_{n,k}}$ which are inductively factored and $K(\pi,1)$, see Proposition \ref{prop:AGs2}.

 For general information about arrangements we refer the reader to \cite{orlikterao:arrangements}.